CodingGagan/markdown_test/apis/monitoring-apis/cloud-cost-trends-api.md

 ## Calculating trend value

 The Trends API determines changes in resource cost usage over time based on the interval set `window` parameter and provides that information via the schema field `value`.
 Cost usage for the current `window` sampled will be compared with `comparisonWindow`, the window directly before the current window of the same size interval.
-For example, for `window=3d`, Kubecost will output cost usage for the past three days compared to cost usage of the three days before the start of the window.
+For example, for `window=3d`, nOps will output cost usage for the past three days compared to cost usage of the three days before the start of the window.
 This means a total of six days of cloud cost data are sampled in order to provide an accurate value.

 The equation for calculating `value` is: `value=window/comparisonWindow - 1`